Best Multitools TechnoBuffalo 2022

 This multitool has a particular set of tools focused on outdoor living.
 The Rovertac has some small tools that spin-out from the bottom — screwdrivers, bottle openers, and the like — but the big selling point is the small hatchet and hammer that make up the bulk of the multitool.
 These bigger tools are worth their weight in gold when you are out in the brush.

-Choose your weapon!
+Choose your tool!

 A multitool is only helpful if you rememebr to keep it with you, so make sure you keep it on your belt or in your pocket at all times.
 For my money, I went with the Leatherman Wingman as it has that incredibly sturdy pair of pliers and most of my emergencies seem to be pulling things out of other things, don't ask me why.